An Exploration of the Difference Between Leadership and Management

 “Leaders are the agents of change.
 They challenge the status quo, propose new ideas, and are comfortable taking risks to drive transformation.
 Leaders are expected to be adaptable, flexible, and forward-thinking.”

-Strategic risk-taking is a vital part of visionary leadership and other leadership styles.
+Strategic risk-taking is a vital component of visionary leadership and other leadership styles.
 A good leader will always try to find ways the organization can change for the better — which is why they will encourage others to seek innovative solutions, new approaches, and novel ideas.

 Changing an organization’s processes, goals, objectives, or vision affects a lot of things.
 A change that big needs to be followed by adjustments in the system — scheduling, task organization, allocating resources, staffing, etc.

-As Orbinati testifies, this is well within the scope of managers’ capabilities.
+As Orbinati testifies, this is well within the scope of managers’ capabilities:

 Albert Orbinati